nerdingitout/oc-docker-s2i/README.md

 ![sleep](https://user-images.githubusercontent.com/36239840/122886717-421de800-d351-11eb-93eb-b2a9f4893d60.JPG)

 ## Setup GitHub Webhook
-Github Webhooks allow external services to be notified when certain events happen.
+Github Webhooks allow external services to be notified when certain events happen.<br>
 For auto-deploy (updates to the github Dockerfile auto deploys new Pods) to work, you will need to configure our github repo with the webhook that OpenShift provides as part of the `BuildConfig`.
 This is best achieved using the GUI.
 - From menu to the left, go to 'Builds' then select the build config of your application.
 ![build](https://user-images.githubusercontent.com/36239840/122889220-a80b6f00-d353-11eb-8d09-a7d3a77d516c.JPG)